-In the area of the Director's fellowship program the aim is to attract the next generation of exceptional recent PhD graduates with outstanding talent and credentials in renewable energy research and related disciplines.
-The procedure followed is that a candidate creates a proposal with the guidance of a mentor.
+The Director's fellowship program aims to attract the next generation of exceptional recent PhD graduates with outstanding talent and credentials in renewable energy research and related disciplines.
+The selection process begins with the candidate developing a proposal under the guidance of a mentor.
 The Research Council peer reviews candidates' proposals and down-select for interviews.
-Top candidates are interviewed by a panel of the Research Council, Lab program managers and selected subject matter experts.
-Candidates are rated and ranked using the same process as the review of sustaining proposals however the criteria includes the number of publications each candidate has.
-The NREL Research Council submits a list of recommended top candidates to the S&T deputy director, who ultimately determines and approves the final selections.
-Director's Fellows receive two years of LDRD funding and a third year of support from the center they reside in and publish on average 3 peer reviewed publications a year.
+Top candidates are interviewed by a panel of the Research Council, Lab Program Managers and selected subject matter experts.
+Candidates are rated and ranked using the same process as the review of sustaining proposals, however an additional criterion includes the number of publications each candidate has.
+The NREL Research Council submits a list of recommended top candidates to the Deputy Lab Director for Science and Technology, who ultimately determines and approves the final selections.
+Director's Fellows receive two years of LDRD funding and a third year of support from the center they reside in.
+On average, Directors Fellows publish 3 peer reviewed publications a year.

-Seed projects are short-duration (within the fiscal year) projects that provide initial data or proofof-concept on ideas that will be proposed in FOAs or directly through the upcoming planning cycle or as part of ongoing active program management.
-These projects potentially establish the foundation for proposing a transformational or sustaining LDRD project in the next funding year.
+Seed projects are short-duration (within the fiscal year) projects that provide initial data or proof-of-concept on ideas that will be proposed in Funding Opportunity Announcements (FOAs) or directly through the upcoming planning cycle or as part of ongoing active program management.
+These projects also potentially establish the foundation for proposing a transformational or sustaining LDRD project in the next funding year.